Photography’s golden rules and when to break them

 Useful rules, but not laws

 Photography is a wonderful mix of science and art.
-While the process of capturing an image relies on the laws of physics and mathematics, composing a photograph is a art.
+While the process of capturing an image relies on the laws of physics and mathematics, a photograph is a pure art.
 Although the fundamentals of photography composition include some fantastic rules, they are best viewed as starting points that will stop you from making mistakes, rather than laws that can’t be broken.

 In the next article in the series, we’ll look at how to do just that.